breez/wasm-example-app/README.md

-# Breez Lightning Wallet (Web Demo)
+# WASM Demo App

-A demonstration web application showing how to implement a Lightning Network wallet using the Breez SDK with WebAssembly.
+A demonstration web app showing how to implement Bitcoin payments via the Lightning Network using the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) with WebAssembly.

 ## Overview

-This project demonstrates building a web-based Lightning wallet that enables users to:
+Built with React, this demo app showcases best practices for integrating Lightning in a web environment using the Breez SDK’s WebAssembly bindings.
+It enables users to:

 - Connect with a mnemonic seed phrase
-- Send Lightning payments using bolt11 invoices
+- Send Lightning payments using Bolt11 invoices
 - Receive Lightning payments by generating invoices
 - View transaction history
 - View detailed payment information

-The application showcases best practices for implementing a Lightning wallet in a web environment using React and the Breez SDK WebAssembly bindings.

 ## Technologies Used